Astutis is pleased to announce the expansion of its operations to key markets in the Middle East.

 Adam Cooper, Account Manager at Astutis will be supporting development initiatives in the Middle East.
 Adam has a wealth of experience in this market delivering bespoke training solutions to corporate clients.

 Astutis is committed to delivering a full suite of first class training solutions in the region and has centres conveniently located in Dubai in the UAE as well as Doha, Qatar.
-Astutis also offers market leading e-learning courses which are supported by 18 examination centres worldwide.
+Astutis also offers market leading online learning courses which are supported by 18 examination centres worldwide.

 Steve Terry, Managing Director of Astutis said: